King vs. Split King: What’s the Difference?

 Frequently Asked Questions

 No. Two twin XL mattresses equal a king size bed.
+This is known as a split king mattress and can allow couples to sleep more comfortably.

 Each half of a split king mattress takes twin XL fitted sheets, with a flat king sheet on top.
 No need to buy two sets of twin XL sheets and a king size sheet—a split king sheet set should cover your mattress.
 If you’re using an adjustable base, look for extra stretchy sheets to better stay on the mattress.